 “My boys...”
 Elsa whispered, half asleep.
 Panic surged through Anna as she contemplated her sister’s request.

 “As soon as you wake up, okay?
 They need you to be strong.
 For them and to bring their father back...”

 She waited for a response, then sighed in relief when she received none.
 Elsa was completely exhausted.
 Her cool breath tickled Anna’s neck and she noted that each breath still seemed to rattle.
 Katerine had told them to expect that, told them how dangerous near drownings could be.
 Since her sister was unlikely to wake anytime soon, Anna shifted the queen around in her arms, making sure Elsa’s head rested on her shoulder.
 This seemed to help the older girls breathing as she began to take deeper, less desperate breaths.
 For the next few minutes, Anna sat quietly and listened, trying to analyze every breath her sibling took.
 She was ready to sprint from the room to find Katerine at any sign of distress but her sister continued to sleep soundly.

 Staring at Elsa’s peaceful face, Anna mentally recounted all her sister had endured, all she had lost, all she still stood to lose and her face grew hot with anger!
 She decided then and there that she would help her sister and Greger do whatever was needed to reunite their family.
 They had defeated the whole of The Southern Isles and Egypt, too, would fall to the might of the “Terrible sisters of Arendelle” if it was the last thing she ever did!

 No one messes with my big sister!
 Anna thought fiercely.
 NO ONE.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Little Writer BabeWrite a Review